Orange County Motorcycle Accident Lawyers

 California is a pure comparative negligence state, meaning the injured victims can pursue compensation even if they were partially involved in an accident.
 Comparative negligence is used in personal injury cases to determine the degree of fault each party holds for causing an accident.
 Under this system, each party’s negligence is measured as a percentage, and the compensation for damages is adjusted accordingly.

 The law states that if you are partially at fault, your compensation will be reduced according to the percentage of your involvement.
-For example, if you were found to be 30% at fault for a motorcycle accident, and the other driver was 70% at fault, these percentages would directly affect the compensation you can receive.
-If the court says you are 10% at fault, you will only receive 90% of the settlement, and so on.
+For example, if you were found to be 30% at fault for a motorcycle accident, and the other driver was 70% at fault, these percentages would directly affect the compensation you may be able to receive.
+If the court says you are 10% at fault, you may only receive 90% of the settlement.

 How To Prove Negligence In An Orange County Motorcycle Accident